authrocket/authrocket-ruby/README.md

       end
     end

-If you wish to replace all of the login logic, create a new, different controller that doesn't inherit from `AuthRocket::ArController` (and also override the routes, as per above).
+If you wish to replace all of the login logic, create a new controller that doesn't inherit from `AuthRocket::ArController` (and also override the routes, as per above).
 You may wish to look at `ArController` as a reference.

 ## Verifying login tokens

-If you're not using the streamlined Rails integration, you'll need to verify the login tokens (unless you're using the API to authenticate directly).
+If you're not using the streamlined Rails integration, you'll need to verify login tokens on your own (unless you're using the API to authenticate directly).

 #### JWT verification

 AuthRocket's login tokens use the JWT standard and are cryptographically signed.
 Verifying the signature is extremely fast.
-Here's are a couple examples of using this:
+Here's an example:

     def current_user
       @_current_user ||= AuthRocket::Session.from_token(session[:ar_token])&.user